-The New Solutions Campaign: Marijuana Penalty Reform
+The New Solutions Campaign: Marijuana Decriminalization

 Our Campaign supports Senate Bill 1977, which would reduce the current penalty for the possession of two ounces or less of marijuana from a criminal offense to a civil infraction similar to a parking ticket.
 This legislation would both save money and enhance public safety, as it would eliminate these minor possession offenses from overburdened court dockets as well as free up limited law enforcement resources to better focus on serious offenses that immediately threaten community health and safety.